 The City Planning and Urban Design service area provides specialist advice to Council, the community, developers, the NSW Government and other organisations to guide the design of the built environment in Liverpool.
-This service also provides specialist Heritage and Public Art related advice and services.
+This service also provides specialist heritage related advice.